VJ-ickyVersa/VJ-ickyVersa/README.md

 - 👋 Hi, I’m @VJ-ickyVersa
 - 👀 I’m interested in my project group, we reached: sublime-level!
+Pretty objective professionals :)
 - 🌱 I’m currently rehearsing for my cabaret show, has been a while...
 Also creating a new font.
 - 💞️ I’m looking to collaborate on sound engineering
 - 📫 How to reach me: I never underestimated anyone!